harrywang/iching-book/docs/index.md

 in time.

-°Six in the second place means:
+Six in the second place means:
 Straight, square, great.